Windows 11 Update

 “Don’t Turn Off” Messaging

 The line everyone fears: “Please keep your computer on.”
-It convinces even power users to wait politely.
+It creates authentic system urgency for viewers.

 🌓